AdobeDocs/target.it-IT/help/administrating-target/environments.md

 One environment, the default environment, is pre-named [!UICONTROL Production].
 Questo ambiente predefinito non può essere eliminato, anche se lo si rinomina. [!DNL Target] presuppone che è qui che verranno eseguiti attività e test finali e approvati.

-When an mbox request is received from new websites or domains, these new domains always appear in the [!UICONTROL Production] environment.
+When a [!DNL Target] request is received from new websites or domains, these new domains always appear in the [!UICONTROL Production] environment.
 The [!UICONTROL Production] environment cannot have its settings changed, so unknown or new sites are guaranteed to see only content that is active and ready.
 La gestione degli host consente inoltre di garantire facilmente la qualità di nuove attività e contenuti nei test, nella gestione temporanea (staging) e negli ambienti di sviluppo prima di attivare le attività.

 Per gestire gli ambienti, fate clic su **[!UICONTROL Amministrazione]** > **[!UICONTROL Ambienti]**.